 Where is David Unsworth now?

-David Unsworth, a consistent, gutsy performer, spent most of his senior career at Everton, before finally retiring from the game in 2009 whilst at Huddersfield Town.
+Everton legend David Unsworth, a consistent and gutsy performer, finally retired from the game in 2009 after a spell playing for Huddersfield Town.

-Upon retiring David Unsworth joined Preston North End as a development coach.
+Upon retiring from playing, Unsworth went straight into football coaching and joined Preston North End as a development coach.

-He was then promoted to first team coach following the departure of Alan Irvine, and appointed caretaker manager on 30 December 2010 following the departure of Darren Ferguson.
+He was then promoted to first-team coach following the departure of Alan Irvine, and stepped in as caretaker manager in December 2010 when Darren Ferguson left the club.

 He also had one game as caretaker manager of the first team in the last game of the 2015-16 season after Everton sacked manager Roberto Martinez.